Employment by industry (FTE)

 The major differences between the jobs held by the full-time equivalent local workers of Tablelands and Queensland were:

-- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (4.0% compared to 7.5%)
+- A smaller percentage of full-time equivalent local workers employed in Transport, Postal and Warehousing (3.6% compared to 6.0%)

-- A smaller percentage of full-time equivalent local workers employed in Construction (8.5% compared to 11.2%)
+- A smaller percentage of full-time equivalent local workers employed in Public Administration and Safety (4.5% compared to 6.7%)

 The number of local workers in the full-time equivalent work in Tablelands decreased by 252 between 2013/14 and 2018/19.